K-Haresh/Youtube-Video-to-MP3-Converter/README.md

-YOUTUBE VIDEO TO MP3 CONVERTER:
+YOUTUBE VIDEO TO MP3 CONVERTER USING TKINTER:

 This Python script allows users to convert YouTube videos to MP3 audio files.
 It utilizes the Pytube and MoviePy libraries for YouTube video downloading and audio extraction, providing a simple and user-friendly interface.